BenG49/cc/README.md

 TODO:
 - add good error messages
-- actually be able to program in this language
 - add octal char, hex char, unicode code point escape codes in lexer
-- add size attribute to symbol
 - add power of two optimization for mul, div, mod
 - support lvalues not just being identifiers
 - add comma operator (have to make it lower precedence than =)